tomascherian/tp/docs/DeveloperGuide.md

     * Pros:
         * User does not have to manually specify number of days since it is fixed.
     * Cons:
-        * User has no flexibility to specify the time range he wants to receive reminders for.
+        * User has no flexibility to specify the time range to receive reminders for.